JoeBuildsStuff/text-editor/docs/python-sandbox-setup.md

       - PYTHON_DOCKER_IMAGE=python:3.11-slim
 ```

-> The socket must be mounted read/write; a read-only mount prevents the CLI from sending commands to the daemon.
+> The socket must be mounted read/write so the bundled Docker CLI can talk to the daemon.

 After editing compose, redeploy so the container picks up the mounts and environment variables.

 ## Docker Image Requirements

-The production image now bundles the Docker CLI (downloaded as a static binary in the Dockerfile), so no host binary mount is required.
-You only need to provide the daemon socket via the bind mount above.
+The production image now bundles the Docker CLI (downloaded as a static binary in the Dockerfile) and a startup script that automatically detects the socket’s group id and adds the `node` user to it.
+No host binary mount or manual `chmod` is required—just provide the daemon socket via the bind mount above.

 Pre-pull the sandbox image on the VPS to avoid long cold-starts: